Don’t Believe the Lies: 8 Misconceptions about Chronic Illness

 With proper management and support, people living with chronic illnesses can still do the things they love.
 Living a full life is still possible!

-8. A Healthy Diet and Exercise Will Cure Your Chronic Illness
+8. A Healthy Diet And Exercise Will Cure Your Chronic Illness

 One of the most damaging misconceptions about chronic illnesses is that simply eating well and exercising will “cure” you.
-Which totally ignores the fact that many chronic illnesses, such as autoimmune diseases, cannot be cured and require lifelong management.
+This totally ignores the fact that many chronic illnesses, such as autoimmune diseases, cannot be cured and require lifelong management.

 Of course, having an overall healthy lifestyle can lead to improved quality and help prevent or manage symptoms of some chronic illnesses.
 That does not mean it’s a cure.

 Hearing all these misconceptions about chronic illness can, over time, make you question yourself.
-Maybe I am lazy, maybe I should push myself, maybe I am seeking attention…

-No Hun, they’re not.
+No, hun, they’re not.
 Not all opinions are true!

-Your illness is real, you’re not lazy and you’re not being extra.
+Your illness is real, you’re not lazy, and you’re not being extra.
 Your feelings, illness, and the way you manage them are valid.

 What are some misconceptions about chronic illness you’re tired of hearing?
 Debunk them in the comments.